-He looks pretty grand up there.
 It’s not until you zoom in close with your camera that you notice the statue isn’t all that good.
-He’s got no eyes, for starters, and the clothes are very flat and bland.
-But it doesn’t matter when you’re seeing it from the ground because you can’t pick out the detail.
+But I don’t suppose it matters when you’re seeing it from the ground because you can’t pick out the detail.

 When you visit you can bet your life that kids will be climbing all over the lions around the base.
 It is one of the unwritten rules of London that if you’re pre-pubescent then you are duty bound to climb on the lions and have your photo taken.
 I haven’t got the faintest idea why they do it, because those things are huge.
 I wouldn’t climb on one anymore than I would a real lion, because if you slip off you are going to crack your nut on the concrete.
 Maybe I am just getting old.

 I have yet to see someone shimmy all the way up to Nelson’s perch.
 It would have been great if they had a stone staircase up the middle but I don’t suppose it’s wide enough.
 I don’t suppose Nelson would have been too chuffed about having Japanese tourists clicking pictures of his head every five minutes, though.

 > Craig’s review of Nelson’s Column – “The air actually tastes like smoke -- not cigarette smoke, but that gunpowder smoke that drifts down from the fireworks.
 It's still hanging in the air from the party last night.
 I don't go to London on New Year's Eve anymore but back in the day (I'm talking about twenty years ago) we used to queue up for Trafalgar Square.
 It was a lot different in those days because… continued”